 “If you don’t know what people are looking for and what they’re not able to find, it’s really hard for you to create those pieces of content or restructure information,” says Nicolas Bordeleau, Coveo’s VP of Product.
 “There is a lot of insight in the relevance engine.
 The engine gives back to the users, but also the administrators.”

 On the one hand, users get recommendations and find the content they want.
-Based on what it knows about the user, the system boosts the most relevant results to the top.
+Based on what it knows about the user, boost the most germane results to the top.
 And it then takes note of what the user ultimately selects in order to learn and improve the next interaction.

 On the other hand, administrators get insight into what users are searching, finding, and most importantly, what they are not finding.